The InFinnity Project – themes announced… and deadline extended until 31.08.21 due to Covid-19.

 The InFinnity Project celebrates the life of Finn Clark, a talented professional illustrator who took his own life in late 2015, aged 25.
 He had been diagnosed some two years before this with a form of psychosis and depression.

-Launched during Mental Health Awareness Week 2017, the project will work on an annual cycle and seek to both promote visual art as a therapy for mental illness and to raise funds for Rethink Mental Illness.
-This is one of the foremost mental health charities, which has a number of local volunteer art groups for people suffering mental health problems .
+The InFinnity Project was launched during Mental Health Awareness Week in May 2017.
+The project works on an annual cycle and seeks to both promote visual art as a therapy for mental illness and to raise funds for Rethink Mental Illness and the British Association of Art Therapists .
+This is one of the foremost mental health charities, which has a number of local volunteer art groups for people affected by mental health issues .

 The project also has the support of the British Association of Art Therapists (BAAT) and of the Adamson Collection, the largest UK collection of art produced by mental health service users, housed at the Wellcome Library.